 One of the first steps is to keep track of any evidence that could reveal parental alienation.
 While one example on its own may not carry much meaning, when you can show a pattern of alienating conduct, you build a strong case to support legal action.
 Try to:

 - Write down details about episodes, phone calls, and encounters

 - Keep screenshots of text messages or social media posts

 - Save email messages, letters, and other records of contact

-- Write down or record your child’s behavior when it shows the effects of parental alienation (I would ask an attorney about record, often times Judge’s do not like that.. but check)
+- Write down or record your child’s behavior when it shows the effects of parental alienation and consult with a parental alienation attorney

 All these records should be kept together with dates, times, and other information about each incident.